-The future strategy for the company is to continue to provide housing services for the period of Roselead's PFI contract.
+The future strategy for the company is to continue to provide housing services for the period of Roselead's PFI contract and then to sell the properties that are held for the purposes of fulfilling the contract.

 Brookgate Land

 During the year the company made good progress in delivering on its obligations under a development agreement with Network Rail and DB Schenker for the development of land adjacent to the new Cambridge North station in Chesterton, Cambridge CB4.